 Figure 2: A Tardigrade displaying desiccation and rehydration.

+Apart from being left vulnerable in this state, they have to cope with the extremely cold temperatures.
 It is not unheard of to see some animals, including fish producing antifreeze proteins, which lowers the point at which ice will form in their cells.
 Basically, allowing them to survive much lower temperatures than other organisms.
 To this day, these antifreeze proteins have not be detected in a single Tardigrade species.
 So how do they do it?

 Beyond our orbit

 This then kick-started a large amount of interest; how on Earth did these organisms survive 204 miles above the planet’s atmosphere?
 In 2007, these creatures had their limits tested.
-Tardigrades in their anhydrobiotic state were attached to a satellite and blasted into space.
+Tardigrades in their anhydrobiotic state were attached to a satellite and launched into space.
 The results observed were that of, well, quite astronomical.
 It was found that these creatures had no problem surviving the harsh UV radiation that space has to offer, baring in mind that the UV light is 1000 times stronger than it is on Earth.
 It was also found that even in this perfect vacuum, they were able to produce multiple embryos that contained viable offspring, and when hatched out were perfectly healthy.

 Will they be here after we have gone?